venveo/craft-documentsearch/README.md

 ## Document Search Overview

+This plugin allows users to automatically extract keywords from document assets and add them to Craft's search index.

 -Insert text here-

 ## Configuring Document Search

+Document Search requires a runnable binary of `pdftotext`.
+The default file location for the binary is set to `/usr/local/bin/pdftotext` but can be changed through config or settings options.

 -Insert text here-

 ## Using Document Search

+The search index will populate keywords extracted from assets when they are saved.
+Keywords for existing assets are not automatically generated, but can be generated using the `./craft .......` command.

 -Insert text here-